IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 z_i \sim \text{Bernoulli}(\psi_i)
 $$

-and the estimated parameter $\psi$ is a linear expression:
+and the estimated parameter $\psi$ can vary by site in relation to spatial covariates, as in this linear expression:

 $$
 \text{logit}(\psi_i) = \beta_0 + \beta_1 \times \text{latitude}_i + \beta_2 \times \text{longitude}_i + \text{forest types}_i